-- The conductivity levels were within 468 μS/cm and 2804 μS/cm during this deployment period.
-TDS ranged from 0.3 g/L to 1.79 g/L. This is lower than the previous deployment period. - As a result of a transmission error with Water Survey of Canada's data there is a gap in stage data from January 25th, 2014 at 2:15 PM to January 28th, 2014 at 9:15 AM. - Cold temperatures and snowfall events during winter months can have an effect of increasing conductance levels with the addition of salt on roadways.
-Salt, flushed into urban streams increases the amount of dissolved substances present hence resulting in the instrument recording higher conductivity values and the peaks in data on the graph (Figure 10). - Rainfall events, which potentially occurred on January 23rd, 30th and February 14th (see Figure 10), can have the effect of diluting and lowering conductance levels.
-When stage levels rise, the specific conductance levels drop in response as the increased amount of water in the river system dilutes the solids present, resulting in decreasing the specific conductivity values. - Total Dissolved Solids (TDS), is a parameter that the instrument calculates by an algothrim that utilizes the data from specific conductivity and water temperature to produce a TDS value and generally always mirrors specific conductivity.
+The conductivity levels were within 670 $\mu$ S/cm and 4541.0 $\mu$ S/cm during this deployment period.
+TDS ranged from 0.4290 g/L to 2.9100 g/L.

+Road salting for safety during winter months can increase conductance levels in nearby streams, as displayed on February 23rd to February 26th and March 10th.
+Salt, flushed into urban streams increases the amount of dissolved substances present causing high peaks in conductivity values (Figure 10).

+Higher stage level can flush the salts into the brook leading to higher conductivity levels.
+Data on February 28th, March 13th and March 21st (see Figure 10) display the initial peak of conductivity and then the lower levels.
+When stage levels rise, the specific conductance levels drop in response as the increased amount of water in the river system dilutes the solids present.

+Total Dissolved Solids (TDS), is a parameter that the instrument calculates by an algothrim that utilizes the data from specific conductivity and water temperature to produce a TDS value and generally always mirrors specific conductivity.

+Specific Conductance, TDS and Stage Level at Outer Cove Brook at Clovelly Golf Course

-Figure 10: Quarter-hourly specific conductivity (uS/cm), TDS (g/L) and stage (m) values at Outer Cove Brook at Clovelly Golf Course for the deployment period January 21, 2014 to February 21, 2014.
+Figure 10: Quarter-hourly specific conductivity (uS/cm), TDS (g/L) and stage (m) values at Outer Cove Brook at Clovelly Golf Course.